unit-io/bpool/readme.md

   <img src="tracedb.png" width="70" alt="bpool" title="bpool: Buffer pool with capacity in order to prevent from excess memory usage and CPU trashing">
 </p>

-This repository was originally built for [tracedb](https://github.com/unit-io/tracedb database.
-It is moved to separate repository to make general use of it.
+This repository was originally built for [tracedb](https://github.com/unit-io/tracedb database and later moved to a separate repository to make general use of it.
 Keep watch on following amazing repo that uses bpool.

 > [trace](https://github.com/unit-io/trace) - Fast and Secure Messaging Broker.